Elk Lake School District: Sports

 The varsity boys' basketball team won two PIAA State Championships, in 1969 and 1977, the latter team going undefeated with a state record of 36 wins.

 In 2008, the varsity boys Cross Country team won the PIAA AA State Championship.
 In 2010, both the boys and girls varsity cross country teams placed second (both to Holy Redeemer) at the PIAA District II meet.
 One of the top runners on the boys team was injured prior to the district meet.
 Just two weeks after the District II meet, both teams placed first in the state meet, a feat which has only been accomplished by one other team.

-In 2009, Elk lake also sent their wrestling team to states after they upset Lake-Lehman 35-33.
+In 2009, Elk lake also sent their wrestling team led by Anthony Juser, Derek Green, Brent Salsman, Josh Ralston, Keaton Bennet and Devon Maye to states after they upset Lake-Lehman 35-33.

 Community swimming - Elk Lake High School also offers open swim on Tuesday and Wednesday nights from 6:30 P.M. until 8:30 P.M.